Essay in the Swedish weekly magazine Fokus, September 23, 2011.

 What Israel will do with its military superiority at a time when regional powers such as Turkey and Egypt are turning from friends to enemies is difficult to see.
 The openly stated threat by Israel to go to war with the regional superpower Iran in order to crush its nuclear ambitions reflects in its military hubris the strategic dilemma of a state whose military strength will in the long run always be too small for its geopolitical surroundings.
 And which must therefore, perhaps more than any other state, cultivate the difficult art of forming and nurturing alliances and friendships.
 Not to mention the difficult art of moving from occupation to coexistence.

 The phrase "a perfect storm" denotes an unlikely constellation of circumstances that dramatically combine to produce a disaster.
-In the film of the same name, it is literally a storm so improbable that no boat or crew is equipped to withstand it, including the film's crew.
+In the film of the same name, it is literally a storm so improbable that no boat or crew is equipped to withstand it, including the crew on the boat of the film.

 It is quite possible that the dramatic events that are now redrawing the political map of the Middle East will be described by future historians as Israel's perfect storm: the overthrow of Mubarak, the break with Turkey, the destabilisation of Syria, the change of power in Libya, the UN recognition of a Palestinian state, the strategic weakening and military retreat of the US, the political weakening and strategic irrelevance of the EU, etc.